 - Winner will be notified via email, and will need to respond with their postal address within 3 weeks otherwise a further winner will be drawn.

 - Prize will be sent out within 30 days, from the promoter, Pomora.

 - This giveaway may be featured on Loquax, Prizefinder and Superlucky

-Disclosure: We were sent a pack of Pomora olive oils for the purpose of review.
+Disclosure: We were given a subscription to Pomora for the purpose of review.
 All opinions and words are my own.